-No macros from an online calculator or even an experienced coach are your perfect numbers.
+No macro calculators from a website or even macros from an experienced coach are your perfect numbers.
 Yes, they can give you a good estimate, but you can do the same.

 The quantity of food you need is based on two main factors: